Keeping a few plants in the house or in the spaces where you spend most of the day is good for your eyes and mood, especially in the winter season.

 Anthurium (Anthurium Andreanum)

-Bengiamino (Ficus Benjamina)
+Ficus (Ficus Benjamina)

-When Ficus is placed in limited indoor places still grows much more than the average houseplant, going over two metres and exhibiting a green thick crown of leaves if well exposed to sunlight.
+When Ficus is placed in limited indoor places, it still grows much more than the average houseplant, going over two metres and exhibiting a green and thick crown of leaves, if well exposed to sunlight.

 This tree constantly grows and it has to be re-potted when its knotty roots get out of topsoil.
 Avoid backwaters.
 Prune it occasionally to shape its top crown.